Frequently Asked Questions About Marriage Encounter

 What is the cost of the weekend?

 Marriage Encounter is a non-profit organization.
-There is a non-refundable fee of $50 due when you submit your application.
+There is a non-refundable fee of $100 due when you submit your application.
 So that we can continue blessing couples through the ministry of Marriage Encounter, a free-will offering is taken during the weekend.
-The suggested donation amount is $445 per couple.
-This covers meals, lodging, supplies, etc. We recognize that not every couple is financially able to give this amount, so we encourage couples to donate what they are able to give.
+The suggested donation amount varies depending on the venue.
+Call the contact number for more specific details.
+This donation covers meals, lodging, supplies, etc. We recognize that not every couple is financially able to give this amount, so we encourage couples to donate what they are able to give.
 No one is ever refused the opportunity to attend a Marriage Encounter weekend due to lack of funds.
 If finances are a concern, we urge you to check with your church to see if assistance is available to cover the cost of the weekend.

 What do we need to bring for the weekend?